Resocio/resoc-social-image-beautifier-for-woocommerce/readme.txt

 * **Cropping** Your products are framed to fit social networks requirements.
 * **Brand awareness** Your logo is visible.
 * **Automated** You have nothing to do.
 Everything is handled for you in the background.
+* **Non invasive** The plugin does *not* generate or modify any image or file.
+You can remove it anytime and fallback on the old procuct images.

 == Installation ==